5 killed by toxic fumes while cleaning septic tank in Delhi

-NEW DELHI (AP) — Five men have died from exposure to toxic fumes while cleaning a septic tank at a housing complex in New Delhi.
+NEW DELHI (AP) — India’s government has ordered a probe into the deaths of five men asphyxiated by toxic fumes while cleaning a septic tank at a housing complex in New Delhi, an official said Monday.

-Police say they are pursuing criminal charges stemming from the incident Sunday.
+Minister of Labor Gopal Rai has asked for the results of the inquiry to be ready within three days, Rai’s spokesman, Sanjay Kamboj, told The Associated Press.

-Delhi deputy police commissioner Monika Bhardwaj said Monday that four men were declared dead on arrival at a nearby hospital on Sunday.
-She said a fifth man died at the hospital Monday.
+The men were sent into the tank to clean it on Sunday, according to New Delhi deputy police commissioner Monika Bhardwaj.

-Bezwada Wilson of the Sanitation Workers Movement group says more than 1,800 people across India have died while cleaning septic tanks since 2014, when India’s Supreme Court issued a ruling to bolster a 2013 act that prohibits employing people to clean sewage without safety equipment.
+Four men were declared dead on arrival at a nearby hospital, and the fifth man died at the hospital Monday, Bhardwaj said.

 Most Read Nation & World Stories